Connect with others who understand.

 • Whole grains

-Maintaining a balanced diet can also help you achieve and maintain a healthy weight.
-Studies have shown that obesity is a risk factor for PsA.
+Eating a balanced diet can also help you reach or maintain a weight that supports your overall health.
+Obesity is a risk factor for PsA.
 (Obesity is defined as having a body mass index, or BMI, of 30 or higher.)
 Extra weight can also strain your joints, and excess fat can fuel inflammation.

-According to the Arthritis Foundation, if you are obese, losing just 10 percent of your body weight may significantly improve how your body responds to treatment.
-For questions about diet and PsA, consult your health care provider or a registered dietitian.
+According to the Arthritis Foundation, if you are obese, losing 10 percent of your body weight may significantly improve how your body responds to treatment.
+If you have questions about diet and PsA, talk to your healthcare provider or a registered dietitian.

 In addition to injections, medication, exercise, and diet, some people find hip pain relief from: